I’m underpaid and overworked. You want me to donate as well?!

 5. Hostile Work Environment

-Here’s the thing about this specific line of reasoning: Hostile work environment is also a legal matter.
+Here’s the thing about this specific line of reasoning: A hostile work environment is also a legal matter.
 Which means it’s more complicated than the arguments listed above.

 Behavior around employee giving programs can be defined as offensive.
 Telling people they have to give.
-Employees feeling under pressure to give.
-However, this may not rise to the legal definition of hostile environment.
+Employees feel under pressure to give.
+However, this may not rise to the legal definition of a hostile environment.

 The fact that a boss or manager or even a peer asked you to consider giving may not be grounds for a lawsuit.
 If there are negative consequences for not listening to the boss and failing to donate to the internal campaign?
 Might be illegal.
 Might not be.